mukunda-/errorcat/README.md

 * Reducing error-passing noise in your codebase.
 * Centralized handling of rare errors.
-* Easy to log errors consistently.
-Unrecoverable errors usually require intervention, so it's critical that they are logged.
+* Enforces consistency with exceptional error handling.
+Unrecoverable errors usually require intervention, so it's critical that they are logged properly.
 * Easy annotation of errors to increase verbosity to assist debugging.
 * Stack traces of failures can also be logged easily, something that is often lost with the normal Go error patterns if you aren't careful.